ogrady/ogrady.github.io/_posts/2021-12-17-entity-component-system.md

 Note how we use `LEFT JOIN`s in this _full_ view to make sure we include entities for which we don't have an entry for any given component, as is the case for our `Zombie` regarding `weapon_components`.

 # Moar ECS
 In summary: a DBMS is a great storage for video game entities when you apply a modern pattern like the entity component system.
-You can find more elaborate examples of using an ECS in SQL in my [PacmanSQL](pacmansql)-project, for example in the [environmental calculations](environment-sql).
+You can find more elaborate examples of using an ECS in SQL in my [PacmanSQL][pacmansql]-project, for example in the [environmental calculations][environment-sql].

 <hr>